Frequently Asked Questions

 Q: What's the difference between 'old-style' and 'new-style' tiles?

-A: Briefly, the latter involved an evolving style that eventually flowered into colorful and large mosaics, concluding circa 2002.
+A: Briefly, the latter involved an evolving style that eventually flowered into colorful and large mosaics, concluding circa 2001.
 Thereafter, tiles became smaller, less artistic, more hastily written and completely lacking non-text flourishes (e.g., pictures.)
 This era begins the "new style."
 By 2007, old-style elements began reappearing, and the distinction has since become more ambiguous.
 Generally, the old-style tiles tended to be deeper into a crosswalk, i.e. in the area through which cars drive, while new-style tiles tend to be closer to the sidewalk and oriented to the eyes of a pedestrian.
-The major exception to this are the highway tiles, who are considered to be of the new style (mainly because of handwriting and date) despite being geared towards drivers.
+The major exceptions to this are the highway tiles, which are considered to be of the new style (mainly because of handwriting and date) despite being geared towards drivers.

 Q: How does one destroy a tile?
 What happens to make them no longer there?